impascal/my-game-of-life/README.md

 # my-game-of-life
 A simple game of life implementation with C and SDL library.
-Doesn't work for now.

 To compile, go to the project directory and launch:
 ```